How Much Does It Cost to Install a Tile Shower?

 While many people associate a backsplash with the kitchen, the same concept also applies to the bathroom.
 Backsplashes are designed to protect shower walls from potential water damage, so they are an ideal addition.
 How you incorporate a backsplash depends on the kind of look you want to achieve.
 While you can use any material, including porcelain and ceramic, other trendy choices include:

 From common tile to the rarer, more delicate varieties, marble's beautiful swirling patterns create a high-end look and feel.
 This is one of the reasons why it's becoming more prominent in many homes.
-Of course, for those who can't afford the pricier versions — which can cost well over $70 per square foot — there are options priced less than $10 per square foot that still provide a gorgeous look.
+Of course, for those who can't afford the pricier versions — which can cost $65 (CAD 87) per square foot or more — there are options priced at around $15 (CAD 20) per square foot installed that still provide a gorgeous look.
 There are also marble-like tiles that are even less expensive.

 Travertine is a type of limestone created inside hot springs by escaping water vapor.
 It's porous, though, which makes it susceptible to mold.
 If it's installed in a bathroom, it has to be sealed.
 It comes in many colors to complement any decor.
-This unique type of limestone costs between $5 and $30 per square foot.
+This unique type of limestone costs between $13 and $20 (CAD 17 and CAD 27) per square foot.

 Glass is an easily accessible material that can be used to create unique designs because of its natural finish and translucence.
 You can use it to create a mosaic or give it a more metallic luster.
 In some cases, it's a go-to option for many who want a minimalist, edgy accent that accentuates chrome fixtures.
-While it's easy to clean, glass tends to be more expensive to install, costing between $20 and $30 per square foot.
+While it's easy to clean, glass tiles tend to be more expensive to install, costing between $20 and $100 (CAD 27 and CAD 134) per square foot.

 More Related Articles: